Overview of the main changes since the previous report update

 Detention of asylum seekers

-• Detention of vulnerable applicants: Children with families are still detained in Poland on a regular basis and the best interest of a child principle is commonly not taken into account in court proceedings; no identification system for victims of violence is in place, and victims of torture can be placed in detention centres.
+• Detention of vulnerable applicants: Children with families are still detained on a regular basis and the best interest of a child principle is commonly not taken into account in court proceedings; no identification system for victims of violence is in place, and victims of torture are still in practice placed in detention centres despite the biding regulations prohibiting detention in these cases.

 • Conditions in detention centres: Asylum seekers in detention centres have limited access to psychologists working for NGOs or to private medical specialists.
 Instead, psychological services are offered in detention centres by specialists hired by the Border Guard, which often discourages persons in need from requesting support due to lack of trust.